• Skip to primary navigation

 The strength of the mead will depend on the honey and yeast strain used.
 In general, mead is sweet with potent notes of sweet honey – delicious!

-My first ever mead was a spiced mead that had just a touch of spice to offset some of the sweetness, That style of mead, metheglin, has since become my favorite of the mead varieties.
+My first-ever mead was spiced with just a touch of spice to offset some of the sweetness.
+That style of mead, metheglin, has since become my favorite of the mead varieties.

 what is mead